umano/AndroidSlidingUpPanel/README.md

 ### Caveats, Additional Features and Customization

 * If you are using a custom `dragView`, the panel will pass through the click events to the main layout.
-Make your second layout `clickable` to provent this.
+Make your second layout `clickable` to prevent this.
 * You can change the panel height by using the `setPanelHeight` method or `panelHeight` attribute.
 * If you would like to hide the shadow above the sliding panel, set `shadowHeight` attribute to 0.
 * You can disable sliding by using `setSlidingEnabled` method.
 This can be useful if you want to show\hide panel only from the code.
 By default sliding is enabled.